almuteka/almuteka.github.io/_posts/2021-03-11-PrinciplesEffectiveWriting.md

 >
 > <ins> After </ins>: Deficiency in T-cell-mediated immune response predisposes an individual to active TB.

-### How to get rid of:
+### Get rid of:
 1. Negatives (nots).
 Turn negative to positive.
-3. Superfluous uses of "there is" and "there are."
+2. Superfluous uses of "there is" and "there are."
-4. needless prepositions.
+3. Needless prepositions.